 Work done in darkrooms was an important step in creating beautiful images.
 Now it has been replaced by computers.
 Post-processing is vital.
 In layman terms, processing of data (photograph) captured on camera is required for the image to be seen as per the settings.
 This can happen in the camera, when it is called in-camera processing or the raw data can be processed at a later stage on computer, this is called post-processing.

-(Out of the camera jpg on left and post-processed from raw on right)
+(Out of the camera jpg on the left and on the right, jpg which was post-processed from raw)

-First step for everyone interested in doing serious photography is to shift to post-processing the raw files on computer. jpg files are good if they are to be used directly from the camera.
-Many photographers do minor tweakings on the jpg files too using various image editing programs but this practice is not good.
+The first step for everyone interested in doing serious photography is to shift to post-processing the raw files on a computer. jpg files are good if they are to be used directly from the camera.
+Many photographers do minor tweakings on the jpg files too, using various image editing programs but this practice is not good.
 Start clicking raw.
-Unfortunately there is still no consensus on the raw file format.
-Every camera manufacturer uses their own format.
+Unfortunately, there is still no consensus on the raw file format.
+Every camera manufacturer uses its own format.
 Nikon uses ‘nef’.
 Even the nef files have undergone some revisions.
-Still it is better to click raw and then post-process.
+Still, it is better to click raw and then post-process.

 Some prerequisites for post-processing –

-- Large amount of fast RAM.
+- A large amount of fast RAM.
 This is where the image is stored while working on the image editors.
 All the step-backs too use up the ram.
-High resolution images require more of ram.
-Opening multiple images further pushes the requirements.
+High-resolution images require more ram.
+Opening multiple images further push the requirements.